 That's an attrition rate of about 2 to 3 percent - every year - among NASCAR drivers, making this sport one of the most dangerous occupations in the world.
 That was especially true in the 1950s and '60s, back when stock cars were relatively stock, and safety took a serious back seat to speed.
 The Daytona track has claimed more lives than almost every other American super-speedway combined.

 So, yes, NASCAR is obsessed with safety now...but not without reason, and not without a significant body count first.
 So, maybe it's worth taking a few minutes to appreciate some of the other high-speed heroes who gave their lives to the pursuit of a checkered flag.
-Check out this list of the worst NASCAR deaths ever, and be sure to let us know what you think in the comment section.
+Check out this list of the worst NASCAR deaths ever to learn which drivres were killed on the tracks.

 Roy Brannon: The First NASCAR Fatality